Chan4077/StudyBuddy-api/ENDPOINTS.md

 Note: All API endpoints are prefixed with <https://studybuddy-api.herokuapp.com>.

+## `POST` /v1/send-fcm-message, /v1/send-notification-request

+Sends a notification request for a user or a topic.

+Use the request body to specify the notification request.

+### Body parameters

+See the [`NotificationRequest` interface](/INTERFACES.md#NotificationRequest) for all of the supported parameters.

 ## `GET` /v1/user/:userId

 Retrieves a user's details from the list of authenticated users.